EMDR Therapy in Oregon

 I accept PacificSource Commercial, First Choice, PacificSource Community Solutions, OHP and BlueCross / BlueShield.
 I also do provide Out of Network Billing for other insurance companies.
 If you are using your insurance benefits, please take the time to understand the nuances of your insurance plan (copays, deductibles, HSA, etc.) on the front end of your psychotherapy treatment.

-I have had the pleasure of knowing Sean Dowes for more than ten years.
+I have had the pleasure of knowing Sean Downes for more than ten years.
 He is a dedicated and compassionate professional whose innovative approach to counseling and therapy—blending talk with movement—has positively impacted the lives of many of my patients.
 He is an excellent resource and a trusted colleague.

 Dr. Mark Unverzagt

-Who Can Benefit from EMDR Therapy?
+Who Can Benefit from EMDR Therapy in Oregon?

-EMDR is primarily used to treat people suffering from emotional trauma, but it is also being used for people struggling with other conditions.
+EMDR Therapy is primarily used to treat people suffering from emotional trauma, but it is also being used for people struggling with other conditions.
 People with the following conditions may benefit from EMDR therapy:

 PTSD